Oleaeuropaea/LocMess/README.md

 #LocMess
-Project for the course of Project done on Mobile and Ubiquitous Computing [CMU], the during the 2016/17 academic year.
+Project for the course of Project done on Mobile and Ubiquitous Computing [CMU], the during the 2016/17 academic year. test

 ## Report
 [Project Statement](https://github.com/Oleaeuropaea/LocMess/tree/master/docs/cmu2017-project.pdf)